-Some Zero Suicide Alliance team members and/or partners tweet under their own names or pseudonyms.
-Despite their professional affiliation with the Zero Suicide Alliance, their tweets do not represent the official position of the Alliance, and should be considered the product of each individual as a private citizen.
+Some Zero Suicide Alliance team members and/or partners use social media platforms under their own names or pseudonyms.
+Despite their professional affiliation with the Zero Suicide Alliance, their activity on their personal accounts does not represent the official position of the Alliance, and should be considered as the product of each individual as a private citizen.

 If you have questions about this policy, please contact us via the contact us page.